About My Case

 This narrative is from a national website dedicated to officers who died in the line of duty.
 Most news sources reported this story about my case.

 [Click on highlighted text to see reference material]

 We all feared the worst.
 The unidentified suspects held our friend down and he was being strangled.
 His blood covered the white car he was pinned on top of.
-I was right there trying to help but I couldn’t get around their unidentified accomplice.
+I was right there trying to help but I couldn’t get around their unidentified accomplices.

 Two of the suspects pursued us as we backed away (click here to see video).
 I told them to let us leave and gave them every chance to.
 One of them threw a Superman dive at me.
 As I was about to be tackled I shot until I stopped the immediate threat.

 It’s difficult to explain how I felt.
 There wasn’t time for anger or wounded pride.
 I had just seen a guy attack a parked car.
 The guy who had just attacked the parked car that we were in was now attacking my friend, holding him down, and strangling him.
 One of those guys bit into my friend’s back like a crazy person and the same guy rushed me while I retreated (one witness said “like a raging bull”).

 All I can do is speak from my feelings.
 Coherent thoughts were impossible.
 What would have happened to my friend had I not stopped the fight?
 What would have happened to me had he been able to take the gun?
 All that guy ever said to me was “Do you know who you’re fucking with?”
 How would you feel?

 Unfortunately, I was the perfect scapegoat.
 I was an ex-con drinking at a bar with another ex-con.
 He and I were practically family but both labeled gang members, prohibited from association.
 Our civil rights were easily disregarded.